 This is unique to each of us, but some common examples include;

-And stepping outside of the influence of personal relationships, the culture we grew up in will have also played a part.
+Stepping outside of the influence of personal relationships and the culture you grew up in will have also played a part.

-Was saying nice things about ourselves considered gloating?
-Was feeling confident in ourselves considered boasting?
-Was standing up for ourselves considered brazen or ‘being difficult’.
+Was saying nice things about yourself considered boasting?
+Was standing up for ourselves considered brazen or ‘being difficult’?

 “Just because it was said, doesn’t mean it’s true.”

-Thinking back to our seven-year old self, what reassurance and love would we like to have given to ourselves?
-What positive affirmations would we share?
+Thinking back to your seven-year-old self, what reassurance would you like to have given to yourself?
+What positive affirmations would you share?